The Radical Voice of Blackness Speaks of Resistance and Joy

 The investigation of African American resistance and joy emerges from a confluence of artistic practices, paintings, photographs, prints, videos, and 3-dimensional and conceptual works—resulting in the compelling narratives that give voice to the voiceless and dispossessed.
 Artists challenge notions of social justice and autonomy, while sanctioning and proclaiming Black truth.

 Featured artists: Devin Allen, Tawny Chatmon, Wesley Clark, Larry Cook, Oletha DeVane, Edward D. Ghee, Sr., Phylicia Ghee, Jerrell Gibbs, Curlee Holton, Monica Ikegwu, Megan Lewis, Charles Mason, III, Wendel Patrick, Joyce J. Scott, and Chrystal Seawood.
-Also included are commissioned portraits of Benjamin Banneker, Frederick Douglass, Lillie Carroll Jackson, Harriet Tubman by Hughie Lee-Smith, and a portrait of Martin Luther King, Jr. by Nathaniel Gibbs from the museum’s fine art collection.
+Also included are commissioned portraits of Benjamin Banneker, Frederick Douglass, Lillie Carroll Jackson, Harriet Tubman by Hughie Lee-Smith, and a portrait of Martin Luther King, Jr. by Nathaniel Gibbs from the museum’s permanent collection.

 — Myrtis Bedolla, Curator